From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Kanoni is the peninsula directly south of Corfu Town.
 It was the original capital of Corfu and is so named for the canons which protected the bay.

-These days it’s an extension of Corfu Town, green and lush and home to a few medium-sized resort hotels.
+These days it is an extension of Corfu Town, green and lush and home to a few medium-sized resort hotels.
 Keep walking through Kanoni and you’ll eventually reach the Korission Lagoons and the photogenic little islets of Vlacherna and Pontikonisi (Mouse Island).
 Kanoni is also home to the Mon Repos Estate (former summer residence of Prince Philip), a few ancient ruins, and a beach bar.

 It’s a popular spot for watching the sunset in one direction, and the planes come in to land over the lagoon in the other.
 From here, it’s a 40-minute walk, 15 minutes by bus, or 10 minutes by car to Corfu Old Town.